brilsergei/docker-for-work/README.md

     `cp dev-settings/sites/* project-dir/sites`

-5. Configure Drush, Drupal Console and Composer.

-    Drush, Drupal Console and Composer are installed inside the php image and will be available only from the php container.
+5. Drush, Drupal Console and Composer are installed inside the php image and will be available only from the php container.

    `docker-compose exec --user 1000 php drush cr`